hassanMuhamad/angular-design-patterns/parts/classical-patterns.md

 - notifyObservers: this method will iterate the _observers_ list and invokes their notify method.

-The class below allow us to have an implementation of the mechanism.
+The class below allows us to have an implementation of the mechanism.

 ```typescript
 class MovieStore extends Subject {